RajdeepDas43/RAG-Powered-LLM-Chatbot/README.md

 ## Choice of Evaluation Metrics
 The evaluation metrics were chosen to comprehensively assess different aspects of the chatbot's performance:

-Accuracy: To measure the correctness of the responses in answering the user queries.
+- Accuracy: To measure the correctness of the responses in answering the user queries.
-Relevance: To ensure that the responses are pertinent to the questions asked.
+- Relevance: To ensure that the responses are pertinent to the questions asked.
-Fluency: To evaluate the naturalness and coherence of the language used in the responses.
+- Fluency: To evaluate the naturalness and coherence of the language used in the responses.
-User Satisfaction: To gather subjective feedback from users on their experience with the chatbot.
+- User Satisfaction: To gathersubjective feedback from users on their experience with the chatbot.
 These metrics were selected to provide a balanced evaluation of both the technical performance and user experience, ensuring that the chatbot is not only accurate but also engaging and user-friendly.

 ## Efforts to Improve Accuracy